Skip to Content

 The basics

-Every workflow has a mode that controls execution:
+Every workflow has a default mode that applies whenever it runs:

 Per-tool controls

-You can set different modes for individual tools.
-A workflow might be autonomous for most actions but require approval for sending emails.
+You can set different modes for individual tools within a workflow.
+For example, a workflow might be autonomous for labeling and archiving, but require your approval before sending any emails.

 Action logging

-Every action is logged.
+Every action your assistant takes is logged.
 You can review what happened, when, and why — and adjust settings if needed.

 Progressive trust